 1. Do Use Cold Water

-When you are operating your disposal, it is critical that you keep the food being processed smoothly passing through the system.
+When you are operating your garbage disposal, it is critical that you keep the food being processed smoothly passing through the system.
 Keep a flow of cold water running through the disposal while you are processing the food.
 Additionally, keep the cold water running for an extra fifteen minutes after processing to ensure that all food particles wash through the system.
 Make sure you use cold water, not hot.
-Not only is hot water problematic, cold water has the benefit of keeping your disposal motor from overheating while in use.
+Not only is hot water problematic, but cold water also has the benefit of keeping your disposal motor from overheating while in use.

 2. Do Clear The Drain